tomberek/nix/src/nix/flake-clone.md

 # Description

-This command performs a Git or Mercurial clone of the repository containing the source code of the flake *flake-url*.
+This command performs a Git or Mercurial clone of the repository containing the source code of the flake *flake-uri*.

 )""